benhook1013/space-game/PLAN.md

 A fun, light-hearted space shooter with cute cartoony style.
 Casual tone, accessible on both desktop and mobile via PWA.

+### 🎯 MVP Scope

+Focus on a minimal single-player build before expanding:

+- Player movement and shooting
+- One basic enemy type and collision
+- Asteroids to mine for score
+- Local high score saved on device

 ---

 ### 🧪 5.
 Basic Project Scaffolding